-Force 'H' was to cover the 'MC4' convoy from Gibraltar to the Skerki Banks with the battleship Malaya, the battle-cruiser Renown, the fleet carrier Ark Royal carrying six Fairey Swordfish anti-shipping aircraft for Malta as well as hr own aircraft, the light cruiser Sheffield, and the destroyers Faulknor, Firedrake, Forester, Fortune and Fury.
+Force 'H' was to cover the 'MC4' convoy from Gibraltar to the Skerki Banks with the battleship Malaya, the battle-cruiser Renown, the fleet carrier Ark Royal carrying six Fairey Swordfish single-engined biplane anti-shipping aircraft for Malta as well as her own aircraft, the light cruiser Sheffield, and the destroyers Faulknor, Firedrake, Forester, Fortune and Fury.

 The 'Excess' convoy was seen as being decisively important, and involved much of the Royal Navy’s strength in the Mediterranean.
 On 6 January 'MC4' began as its three merchant vessels departed Gibraltar toward the west, suggesting a destination such as the UK or West Africa, under escort of Force 'F'.
 After dark the convoy and its escort reversed course back through the Strait of Gibraltar and entered the western basin of the Mediterranean.
 On the following day from Gibraltar there emerged Somerville’s Force 'H'.
 Bonaventure and her four destroyers remained with the convoy as its close escort for the first part of the operation.
 As the entire naval strength from both ends of the Mediterranean was to be engaged in 'Excess', Cunningham took the opportunity for the simultaneous passage of the MW.5 convoy (Breconshire and Clan Macaulay) from Alexandria to Malta under escort of Force 'C', joined later by the four corvettes of Force 'D', and of the empty ships of the 'ME.6' convoy in the opposite direction, while Renouf’s Force 'B' (cruisers Gloucester and Southampton, and destroyers Ilex and Janus) departed the Aegean Sea to sail ahead of the main fleet to deliver troops to the island.